 Walter’s fifth child, Annie, was born on 6 May 1853.
 On 11 August 1890 she married Frank Chase.
 They had four sons: Frank Hazelden born on 10 June 1891, Philip on 8 February 1893, Charles Keith on 20 July 1895 and Wilfred in about 1898.

 Walter’s sixth child, John Henry, was born on 10 February 1855.
 In 1881 the census records him as living with his mother and family at 1 Onslow Villa, Richmond: he is a “builder’s clerk”.
+Ten years later he was visiting his brother Hodgson in Hammersmith.
 On 8 March 1894 he married Florence Penelope Jones: they had a daughter, Hilda Florence Edith, born on 30 September 1895.
+John Henry died on 29 May 1924.

 Other Brettell Sites Brettell Family Tree